JonFrancis/Crud-LaraVue/README.md

 XAMPP;

-for vue packages just run:
+For vue packages just run:

 ```sh
 npm i
 ```

-with terminal inside the vue folder named "front";
+With terminal inside the vue folder named "front";

-for Laravel packages first install composer, and then run:
+For Laravel packages first install composer, and then run:

 ```sh
 composer install
 ```

-with terminal inside the laravel folder named "Laravel";
+With terminal inside the laravel folder named "Laravel";

 To start the database make sure your file ".env" inside the "Laravel" folder have a valid database such as follow: